vicarsen/operating-systems/chapters/software-stack/overview/drills/questions/software.md

 ## Question Text

-Which of the following is **not*- an advantage of software when compared to hardware?
+Which of the following is **not** an advantage of software when compared to hardware?

 ## Question Answers